 Installation of HDPE double-wall corrugated pipes is a process that involves several steps.

-• Pipe Inspection: Before inserting them into the ground, it is important to inspect these HDPE double-wall corrugated pipes for any damages or defects.
+- Pipe Inspection: Before inserting them into the ground, it is important to inspect these HDPE double-wall corrugated pipes for any damage or defects.
 Also, make sure that they are clean, dry, and free of contaminants.

-• Backfilling: After fixing all these pieces into their right spots, slowly fill up your trenches with soil material acquired from excavation activities carried out earlier on.
-Do not forget to check if there is no large stones or rubbish which could spoil your tube inside while compacting soil placed after its laying whatsoever to avoid possible future sagging;
+- Backfilling: After fixing all these pieces into their right spots, slowly fill up your trenches with soil material acquired from excavation activities carried out earlier on.
+Do not forget to check if there are no large stones or rubbish which could spoil your tube inside while compacting soil placed after its laying whatsoever to avoid possible future sagging;

 Follow these steps closely, and you will successfully install HDPE double-wall corrugated pipes efficiently for long-term performance and reliability in drain applications.